KISZ-BB/kisz-mlops-docker/README.md

 6. Copy the rest of the application into the container: ```COPY /from-host/ /to-container/```
 7. Start the uvicorn server through the terminal command: ```CMD uvicorn app.location:api_name --host 0.0.0.0```

-### Live-Demo: Deploying the Container with Docker Compose
+### Hands-On 5: Deploying the Container with Docker Compose
 1. Build and run the Docker container with Docker Compose: ```docker compose up --build```
 2. **Problem:** Container shuts down when terminal closes. **Solution:** ```docker compose up -d```
 3. **Problem:** Container doesn't restart when machine restarts. **Solution:** Add ```restart:always``` to the ```compose.yaml``` file.